piamt/RecipesCodingChallenge/README.md

 I created a structure to divide the project in different layers: Presentation, Domain and Data.

 1. In the presentation layer, find the views and view models.
 Also some extensions, subviews and view modifiers.
-2. In the Domain layer, find the use cases and repositories mainly.
+2. In the Domain layer, find the use cases, repositories and models mainly.
 3. In the Data layer, find the data sources and API Services (Endpoints declaration, URLSession implementation, etc.)

 ## Next steps